Justice as Fairness: A Restatement: Summary

 Rawls holds that the first three "[violate] the two principles of justice in at least one way" (p.
 137), thus leaving only (4) property-owning democracy and (5) liberal socialism as the "ideal descriptions" that include "arrangements designed to satisfy the two principles of justice" (p.
 138).

 In part V he explains why political liberalism is not only possible, but why it is not utopian thinking to believe that such a society is possible.

 Looking primarily at the twentieth-century United States, he is certain that institutions within US society are causing injustices.
 The very expensive campaign finance system essentially rules out all but the very rich from even deciding to run for public office.
 The healthcare restricts the best care to those who can afford it, leaving the poor to access only the most basic of services.

+Reception

+The book has been regarded as Rawls's final statement of his theory of justice and is frequently used as an accessible introduction to his mature political philosophy.
+Scholars have noted that it clarifies several concepts introduced in A Theory of Justice and Political Liberalism, particularly the ideas of public reason and property-owning democracy.